sirbrillig/phpcs-changed/README.md

 ### CLI Options

+More than one file can be specified after a version control option, including globs and directories.
+If any file is a directory, phpcs-changed will scan the directory for all files ending in `.php` and process them.
+For example: `phpcs-changed --git src/lib test/**/*.php` will operate on all the php files in the `src/lib/` and `test/` directories.

 You can use `--report` to customize the output type. `full` (the default) is human-readable and `json` prints a JSON object as shown above.
 These match the phpcs reporters of the same names.

 You can use `--standard` to specify a specific phpcs standard to run.
 This matches the phpcs option of the same name.